PHPOffice/PhpSpreadsheet/docs/topics/accessing-cells.md

 ![07-simple-example-1.png](./images/07-simple-example-1.png)

-**Note** that not all complex format masks such as this one will work when retrieving a formatted value to display "on screen", or for certain writers such as HTML or PDF, but it will work with the true spreadsheet writers (Xlsx and Xls).
+**Note:** that not all complex format masks such as this one will work when retrieving a formatted value to display "on screen", or for certain writers such as HTML or PDF, but it will work with the true spreadsheet writers (Xlsx and Xls).